 - 1/4 cup chopped cilantro

-- 1 tbsp Thai seasoning blend (*I often use this brand of Thai seasoning.
+- 1 tbsp Thai seasoning blend (*I often use Spice Hunter Thai seasoning.
 Or, you can mix up your own Thai Seasoning.)

 - 6 cups chicken broth